Carroted/BetterPrefs/README.md

-# HEY THERE! please do not use this until version 3.0.0 releases. (see [Migrate away from BinaryFormatter](https://github.com/Carroted/BetterPrefs/issues/9) for more details)
+# HEY THERE! please do not use this until version 3.0.0 releases later today. (see [Migrate away from BinaryFormatter](https://github.com/Carroted/BetterPrefs/issues/9) for more details)

 # BetterPrefs